Gaming machines in clubs and pubs

 - expenditure to support holiday units or other facilities available to club members only.

-With respect to the operations of a club, a club cannot claim costs for the following:
+With respect to the operations of a club, a club can't claim costs for the following:

 - providing professional entertainers or other entertainment for patrons of the club or used for the purpose of directly promoting activities associated with the commercial operation of the club